This post may contain affiliate links. Please read the disclosure policy to learn more.

 Instructions

-Bake at 200° C / 390° F for 30-35 minutes, rotating trays halfway through.
-Bake until loaves are lightly golden brown and cheese is bubbly.
+Bake in preheated oven for 30-35 minutes, rotating trays halfway through, until loaves are bubbly and golden brown.

 Notes